Equivalent models of derived stacks: Applications

-\end{construction} We have the following comparison result for Cartesian dg manifolds and the opposite category of finitely generated semifree DG \(\CI\)-rings. \begin{proposition} Denote by \(SFDG\CI\Alg_f\) the full subcategory of finitely generated semifree \(\CI\)-rings.
-There is an equivalence of categories between \(\dgCart\) and~\(SFDG\CI\Alg_f^{\op}\) induced by \(\CI\) and its right adjoint \(\l\) (which we call the {\it dg locus functor}). \end{proposition} \begin{proof} This result is a straightforward generalization of the fact that the functor \(\CI(-)\) is a fully faithful embedding of the category of ordinary manifolds.
+\end{construction} We have the following comparison result for Cartesian dg manifolds and the opposite category of finitely generated semifree DG \(\CI\)-rings. \begin{proposition} Denote by \(\sfdg\CI\Alg_f\) the full subcategory of finitely generated semifree \(\CI\)-rings.
+There is an equivalence of categories between \(\dgCart\) and~\(\sfdg\CI\Alg_f^{\op}\) induced by \(\CI\) and its right adjoint \(\l\) (which we call the {\it dg locus functor}). \end{proposition} \begin{proof} This result is a straightforward generalization of the fact that the functor \(\CI(-)\) is a fully faithful embedding of the category of ordinary manifolds.
 We start by noting that \(\l\) can be defined as follows:

-Here \(l\) denotes the usual locus of an ordinary \(\CI\)-ring (see \cite[\S II.1]{moerdijk2013models}) and \(\chi_U\) is the function which is zero precisely on the complement of the open subset \(U.\) Denote by~\((\wt{M},\wt{\A},\wt{Q})\) the value of \(\l\CI\) on a dg manifold \((M,\A,Q).\) Then by the construction of \(\l\) we have canonical isomorphisms \(\wt{M}\cong M,\) also \(\wt{\As}\cong \As,\) and finally \(\wt{Q}\cong Q\) since it is uniquely defined by its action on global sections.
-The analogous isomorphisms for \(\CI\l\) are proved identically. \end{proof} Proposition \ref{pro:equiv_dg_Cart} allows us to transfer the structure of a relative site on \(d\Cart\) to \(\dgCart.\) For this structure we have the following equivalence result. \begin{proposition} We have an equivalence of relative sites
+We denote \(\A_0\{\chi_U^{-1}\}\) the \(\CI\)-localization (see Borisov--Noel \cite[\S 2]{borisov2011simplicial}).
+Also \(l\) denotes the usual locus of an ordinary \(\CI\)-ring (see \cite[\S II.1]{moerdijk2013models}) and \(\chi_U\) is the function which is zero precisely on the complement of the open subset \(U.\) Denote by~\((\wt{M},\wt{\A},\wt{Q})\) the value of \(\l\CI\) on a dg manifold \((M,\A,Q).\) Then by the construction of \(\l\) we have canonical isomorphisms \(\wt{M}\cong M,\) also \(\wt{\As}\cong \As,\) and finally \(\wt{Q}\cong Q\) since it is uniquely defined by its action on global sections.
+The analogous isomorphisms for \(\CI\l\) are proved identically. \end{proof} Proposition \ref{pro:equiv_dg_Cart} allows us to transfer the structure of a relative site on \(d\Cart_{\CI}\) to \(\dgCart.\) For this structure we have the following equivalence result. \begin{proposition} We have an equivalence of relative sites

 inducing a Quillen equivalence on categories of higher sheaves (Definition \ref{def:sheaves}):